kleopatra999/chef-osmosis/README.md

 Directory mode for installdir.

 * remote_source
-Where to download osmosis from.
+Where to download osmosis from if using install_type == 'pkg'

 * filename
 Derive the filename from the last portion of the